vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - If you specify the target datastore, a datastore path, and the volume store label, `vic-machine create` creates a folder named `VIC/volumes` in the location that you specify in the datastore path.
 If the folders that you specify in the path do not already exist on the datastore, `vic-machine create` creates the appropriate folder structure.
 Any volumes that container developers create will appear in the <code><i>path</i>/VIC/volumes</code> folder.

   <pre>--volume-store <i>datastore_name</i>/<i>datastore_path</i>:<i>volume_store_label</i></pre>
-- Wrap the datastore name and path in single quotes (Linux or Mac OS) or double quotes (Windows) if they include spaces.
+- Wrap the datastore name and path in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if they include spaces.
 The volume store label cannot include spaces.

   <pre>--volume-store '<i>datastore name</i>'/'<i>datastore path</i>':<i>volume_store_label</i></pre>
 - You can specify the `volume-store` option multiple times, to create multiple volume stores for the virtual container host.